 - Expand reimbursement for special medical devices in critical and acute care through balance billing.

 Patients in urgent need of care often face the choice of incurring high out-of-pocket expenses or forgoing the use of high-value medical devices that are not yet reimbursed under the NHI system.
 To ensure access to optimal treatment while preserving system sustainability, the Committee urges the NHIA to consider leveraging the existing balance billing mechanism, which allows patients to pay the difference between the NHI reimbursement and the actual cost of a medical device, to provide partial reimbursement for devices supported by robust clinical evidence or endorsed by international guidelines.
-This approach would reduce patient financial burden and improve access to advanced medical care for critically ill individuals.
+This approach would reduce patient financial burden and improve access to advanced medical care for critically ill individuals. - Broaden the application of balance billing and define a clear pathway to full reimbursement.

 Given the rapid pace of technological advancement and budgetary limitations for newly reimbursed high-value devices, the Committee recommends the expansion of balance billing to encompass innovative or functionally enhanced medical devices that have yet to meet full reimbursement criteria.
 Doing so would allow patients to benefit from medical innovation in a timely and affordable manner.

 Currently, the NHIA initiates the full reimbursement review process only when balance billing usage exceeds 70%.
 However, many devices reach this threshold after extended market use.
 The Committee recommends establishing a predictable review timeline and clear criteria for transitioning from balance billing to full reimbursement.
-Referencing domestic self-pay prices in determining reimbursement point values would facilitate more consistent decision-making and enable stakeholders to prepare for reimbursement transitions.
+Referencing domestic self-pay prices in determining reimbursement point values would facilitate more consistent decision-making and enable stakeholders to prepare for reimbursement transitions. - Improve pricing competitiveness to attract medical innovation.

 For product categories with limited competition, particularly those led by manufacturers from the world’s 10 most advanced pharmaceutical and healthcare markets, the Committee recommends that reimbursement pricing be benchmarked against domestic self-pay prices.
 If international pricing is used as a reference, adjustments should be made to reflect differences in healthcare spending as a share of GDP and population size, which heavily affect sales and production costs.
 A more competitive pricing structure will help maintain Taiwan’s attractiveness as an early launch market for innovative technologies and support the introduction of advanced treatments into the healthcare system.